 How long registered offenders must continue to register depends upon the offense for which they were convicted and is detailed in RCW 9A.44.140.
 Below is a summary of that RCW.
-IT IS RECOMMENDED THAT YOU VERIFY THIS INFORMATION AT https://apps.leg.wa.gov/rcw.
+IT IS RECOMMENDED THAT YOU VERIFY THIS INFORMATION AT HTTP://APPS.LEG.WA.GOV/RCW.